 If you believe that this info might be true, better double-check it with official brand channels like websites or social media accounts.

-What to do with scam SMS messages?
+What to do to avoid SMS fraud?

 If you received a scam message, don’t worry: they can’t access your info or bank account unless you are not careful and share it willingly with them.
 Here are also some tips on how to handle fraud SMS: